Brady Rush

-Career
+Brady Rush (born 24 April 1999) is a New Zealand rugby union player who plays as a wing for National Provincial Championship side Northland and the New Zealand national sevens team.

+International career

 Rush was named as a contracted player for the All Blacks Sevens squad in 2021.
 He was named in the team for the 2022 Singapore Sevens and was to make his debut at the tournament.
 He was named as a non travelling reserve for the All Blacks Sevens squad for the 2022 Commonwealth Games in Birmingham.

+He competed for New Zealand at the 2024 Summer Olympics in Paris.

 Personal life

-Brady is the son of New Zealand sevens legend Eric Rush.
+Rush is the son of New Zealand sevens player Eric Rush.